EbruBaglan/raspberrypireading/README.md

 # raspberrypireading
 A code to view gyro reading from a MPU6050 sensor(attached to Raspberry Pi) on MATLAB installed on another computer.

-(Made in Bachelor's 4th year.
+(Made in Bachelor's 4th year, 03/2018.
 Due to not having programming related course on the last semester, I went to a professor to assign me and a friend something to work on.
 He assigned us to help 2 PhD students with their thesis of MEMS actuated satellite.
 The testing phase required to measure if the aimed actuation were made, using MPU6050 and Raspberry Pi.)

 To receive the reading on the MATLAB end:
 •	Minimum "MATLAB 2017b" version.